AtlasFw/atl-core/README.md

 * [Discord](https://discord.gg/ffz84zfaXF)

 ## Contributing
 1. Download the extension called **[StyLua](https://marketplace.visualstudio.com/items?itemName=*JohnnyMorganz*.stylua)**.
-It will look something like the following if you search for it on the extensions page:
+It will look something like the following if you search for it on the extensions page

 ![Extension](https://imgur.com/uFCTMAr.png)

 2. Go to VS Code and then to `settings.json`.
 You also can simply do `Ctrl + Shift + P` and type settings.
 You will see a file like this:

 ![Settings](https://imgur.com/6syj1Pl.png)

 3. Paste this code.
 If you have it duplicated an error will appear.
 Make sure to remove the duplicate.